-- Adding new words to either side of the keywords – I would like to book a meal as soon as possible, I have booked a meal already, we ensured that we booked our meals yesterday, I am in the process of booking a meal, etc.
+- Adding new words to either side of the keywords – I would like to book a flight as soon as possible, I have booked a meal already, we booked our meals yesterday, the process of booking a meal, etc.

-In order to effectively employ keyword stemming, the best thing to do is to make a list of synonyms, plurals and variations of your important keywords and key phrases.
+To employ keyword stemming, make a list of synonyms, plurals and variations of your important keywords and key phrases.
 Form readable sentences with your keywords and key phrases, adding words to either side of the keywords.

-The way in which you name your files matter because a search engine views the filename as an indication of what’s in it, so this is another good place to strategically optimize for relevant keywords.
-However, you have to be careful that you are not over-optimizing your pages or you’ll attract a penalty.
-This tactic simply involves being descriptive when naming your image.
-For example, rather than naming the image 00367301.jpg, use a descriptive filename such as navy-mercedes-2012.jpg.
+The way in which you name your files matters because a search engine views the filename as an indication of what’s in it, so this is another good place to strategically optimize for relevant keywords.
+For example, rather than naming the image 00367301.jpg, use a descriptive filename such as navy-mercedes-2012.jpg

-Essentially, the filename should accurately and succinctly describe the content of the image, and sound natural to users and search crawlers alike and make perfect sense for users and for the search engines.
 This type of naming convention will make it easier for you to identify the file when constructing your pages.
-Furthermore, the image will show up for relevant searches on Google and Bing image search.
+The image may also show up for relevant searches on Google and Bing image search.

 Consider the following Example:

-Bear in mind that over-optimizing the title tag by using too many keywords could see your site over optimized.
-The content of your Meta title tag needs to be readable and formatted for the search engines.
-The tag should be a readable sentence with no more than 7 words, and should include your most important keywords within a descriptive phrase.
+Bear in mind that over-optimizing the title tag by using too many keywords could make your site susceptible to the over-optimization penalty.
+The content of your page title needs to be a readable sentence with no more than 7 words or 55-60 characters, and should include your most important keywords within a descriptive phrase.